ReactiveSets/toubkal/README.md

 #### Data Events, Operations, Stateless Sets and Pipelets

 Internally, Connected Sets dataflows represent the evolution of data sets over time where each event modifies a set.
-These dataflows are therefore sets change flows.
+These dataflows are therefore reactive sets change flows.

 Each event carries an opperation name such as *add* or *remove* and an array of values to add to, or remove from, a set.